seanmorris/pib/README.md

 expose_php=0
 ```

+### CGI Configuration

+When running in CGI mode, php will look for a `php.ini` file in the document root directory, and load it along with the files listed above.

 ### Writing an INI for multiple PHP versions

 PHP will replace strings in INI files in the form `${ENVIRONMENT_VARIABLE}` with the env value of `ENVIRONMENT_VARIABLE`.
 The `PHP_VERSION` environment variable is available to allow loading of the extension compatible with the currently running version of PHP: